iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 #### 1-D EXAMPLE, ONE NEURON

-In the non-convex problem, there are two local minima when we only consider one neuron:
+In the non-convex problem with only one neuron, there are two local minima:

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oned1.png" class="img-fluid" %}

-As seen in the previous section, they can be found exactly by solving the convex problem with a subset of all possible activations, that is  $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the left and $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the right.
-Here we cannot say that the convex problem (that considers only one pattern) is equivalent to the non-convex one.
+As seen in the previous section, each local minimum can be found exactly by solving the convex problem with a subset of all possible activations, that is  $$(\begin{smallmatrix} \czero & 0 \\ 0 & \cone\end{smallmatrix})$$ on the left and $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the right.
+Here we cannot say that the convex problem (that considers only one pattern) is equivalent to the non-convex one, because the global minimum of the non-convex cannot be achieved in the convex problem.
 However, once we reach a local minimum in the non-convex gradient descent, then it can be described as a convex problem, by considering one pattern or the other.

 #### 1-D EXAMPLE, TWO NEURONS

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oned2.png" class="img-fluid" %}

-The non-convex problem initialized at random will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
-Either we initialize a neuron for each activation and it will reach the global optima (__left__), or two of them will end up in the same pattern (__right__), activating the same data point.
+<p class="legend"> The non-convex problem initialized at random and optimised with gradient descent will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
+Either we initialize a neuron for each activation and it will reach the global optima (<b>left</b>), or two of them will end up in the same pattern (<b>right</b>), activating the same data point.</p>

-In the case of two neurons, the convex equivalent problem
+In the case of two neurons, the following convex equivalent problem

 <p>
 \begin{equation*}